mengbinhao/jack-note/docs/english/NPR.md

+- 2022.6.28
+  - hemisphere n
+  - atmosphere n | atmospheric adj
+  - gigantic adj

+  > Is xxx up to the challenge?
+  > You had the sense that it was something quite historic

 - 2022.6.27
   > but he did stop short of endorsing it until it's all put into writing
   > xxx weren't going to weight on in it until they see the full bill